Hotmoka/hotmoka/tutorial/Takamaka.md

 ## A Transaction that Stores a Jar in Blockchain <a name="jar-transaction"></a>

 Let us consider the `blockchain` project.
-The `Person` class is not in its build path nor in its class path at run time.
+The `Person` class of the `family` project is not in its build path nor in its class or module path at run time.
-If we want to call the constructor of `Person`, that class must somehow be in the class path.
+If we want to call the constructor of `Person`, that class must somehow be accessible.
-In order to put `Person` in the class path, we must install `family.jar` inside the blockchain, so that we can later refer to it and call the constructor of `Person`.
-Let us hence modify the `io.takamaka.tests.family.Main.java` file in order to run a transaction that installs `family.jar` inside the blockchain:
+In order to make `Person` accessible, we must install `family-0.0.1-SNAPSHOT.jar` inside the blockchain, so that we can later refer to it and call the constructor of `Person`.
+Let us hence modify the `io.takamaka.tests.family.Main.java` file in order to run a transaction that installs that jar inside the blockchain:

 ```java
 package io.takamaka.tests.family;